 Of course, the future is not certain, and for that reason TfN has created and modelled a number of Future Travel Scenarios.
 These scenarios have given us the ability to calculate transport emissions change by scenario and area type - providing four plausible baseline emission trajectories.
-The scenarios were finalised in late 2020, and their underlying assumptions account for both the economic shock due to the COVID-19 pandemic and a range of plausible outcomes for longer-term behavioural trends that could be affected by COVID-19, such as remote working.
-More information on how the scenarios framework has been adapted to account for the COVID-19 pandemic can be found within pages 38 to 41 of TfN's Future Travel Scenarios Report.
+The scenarios were finalised in late 2020, and their underlying assumptions account for both the economic shock due to the pandemic and a range of plausible outcomes for longerterm behavioural trends that could be affected by COVID-19, such as remote working.
+We will add to these any increase or reduction of emissions stimulated by our projects and programmes within our Investment Programme at any given point.
 Chapter 3 explains more about the characteristics of each Future Travel Scenario and how they have been used.